 Finally, Xavier shares that he likes that there's a lot of demand for software.
 "I can support myself and my family for years to come, based on the skills that I've learned."

 The job outlook for software engineers is quite promising, due to an increasing demand for technology solutions.
+And that probably won’t change anytime soon — the demand for software engineers is projected to rise by 15% over the next decade.
 They are highly sought after by companies for their systematic approach to software development, where every product must fulfill the needs of the client.

 Advice for budding software engineers

 Considering a career in software engineering?
 We asked Xavier if he had any advice for those that are just starting out.
 His biggest piece of advice is to take initiative:

 In school you learn to do things the way your teacher might tell you how to do them.
 But, in business, there's no one telling you how to do things.

 I would encourage people to take initiative in finding solutions to problems they're not even asked to find; to take initiative in reaching out to people; to feel confident in asking a lot of questions.
 Try to take initiative in everything you do.
 The opportunities will find you if you reach out and try to solve different problems for different people.

 Xavier offers up even more tips and advice on his website in an article on How to Stand Out as an Entry-Level Software Engineer.

 If Xavier's interview was inspiring to you, a career in software engineering may be in your future — and you can get started right here on Codecademy!

 First, you'll want to figure out what kind of Software Engineer you want to be, so do some research.
 Read about some of the cool jobs in tech; explore salary expectations and demand across industries.